 DIFFICULTY LEVEL 4

-- This trip requires significant elevation gains and losses on rocky trails, and tops out at over 15,000 feet.
-The higher elevations make the trekking more difficult and necessitate training for most guests to be well prepared.
+This trip requires significant elevation gains and losses on rocky steep trails, and tops out at over 15,000 feet.
+The higher elevations make the trekking and trail terrain more difficult and necessitates training for most guests to be well prepared.

 1 least solitude, 5 most solitude